gluten111840/linux-conservation-mode-lenovo/README.md

 # Linux-Based Script for Conservation Mode Lenovo

-Currently, this script is only for Lenovo Ideapad series and will be updated for other Lenovo series soon.
+This script is suitable for any Lenovo laptops which use Ubuntu and its flavours

 ## How to use this script?
 1. Clone this repository in your Lenovo Ideapad series laptop